yellowstonegames/SquidLib/README.md

-Download JARs for older versions from the Releases tab, use Maven Central to download the latest version with your choice of features (display or none, with or without squidlib-extra), or simply use [czyzby's gdx-setup tool](https://github.com/czyzby/gdx-setup) to make a new project configured the way libGDX prefers to work, and copy in any code you might already have.
+Download JARs for older versions from the Releases tab, use Maven Central to download the latest version with your choice of features (display or none, with or without squidlib-extra), or simply use [SquidSetup](https://github.com/tommyettinger/SquidSetup/) to make a new project configured the way libGDX prefers to work (including SquidLib's assets), and copy in any code you might already have.

-Ideally, if you're starting out you should use [gdx-setup](https://github.com/czyzby/gdx-setup).
-SquidLib is supported as a third-party extension for gdx-setup, an alternative to the current official libGDX setup that aims to have more features and update more readily.
-This replaces the older SquidSetup for stable releases, and it is possible that SquidSetup will become a fork of gdx-setup that includes assets and gets the most recent version from JitPack if possible.
-The gdx-setup project also allows demo code to be more easily supplied, and a demo is present for SquidLib, updated for 3.0.0-b8 and the various improvements made possible in this release.
+Ideally, if you're starting out you should use [SquidSetup](https://github.com/tommyettinger/SquidSetup/).
+This is based on [czyzby's gdx-setup tool](https://github.com/czyzby/gdx-setup), an alternative to the current official libGDX setup that aims to have more features and update more readily.
+A demo is present for SquidLib, selected by default when making a project with SquidSetup (typically if the demo becomes out-of-date, SquidSetup is updated to fix the demo).

 If you use a dependency manager already and don't need a new project, you can use these dependencies for Maven projects: